ricosmall/webpack-encode-plugin/README.md

 # Webpack Encode Plugin

-A useful plugin to encode your file to another Content-type from the one of your source code.
+A useful plugin to encode your file to another encoding from the one of your source code.

 ## Usage